Jurwen/TopoRoot_v2/README.md

 # Experiment Data

 The data used for ground truth validation in our manuscript can be found here:
-There are two new datasets:
+There are three datasets available:

 NAM2022: https://wustl.app.box.com/folder/214518933853